ZeinyLing/DIP-Final-Project/README.md

 #run code
 python step3_Cam_to_mask.py

-#You will get the mask_outputs fold.
+#You will get the mask_outputs fold and cam_outputs folds.
 ```

 ## Step4.Inpainting on Colab